 What benefits can my family and I receive after a workplace accident in Florida?

 Under Florida’s workers’ compensation laws, injured workers may receive a number of different benefits, depending on the type of injury.
 Workers’ compensation benefits in Florida include:

 - Medical treatment – Injured workers are entitled to necessary medical treatment and rehabilitation to help them get back to work

 - Temporary disability benefits – While injured workers are away recovering from their job, they may receive part of their lost income

 - Permanent disability benefits – Workers unable to ever return to work or come back to work in a permanently diminished capacity may also recover portions of these lost wages

 - Death benefits – Families of deceased workers may recover for compensation for funeral expenses and may receive a portion of their loved one’s income for a period of time

-If you or a loved one suffered an injury on the job, speak to an experienced Orlando workers’ compensation attorney about your case.
+If you or a loved one suffered an injury on the job, speak to an experienced Tampa personal injury attorney about your case.
 Insurance adjusters and their doctors do not often give work injuries the credence they deserve to ensure workers are well taken care of.
-Do not let your Orlando workers’ compensation claim be denied; speak to an attorney and make sure your claim is given a fair shake.
+Do not let your workers’ compensation claim be denied; speak to an attorney and make sure your claim is given a fair shake.